odan/prisma/docs/readme.md

 To edit how the data is seeded check the file: `resources\seeds\DataSeed`.

-The command `ant refresh-database` will rollback all migrations, migrate the database and seed the data.
+The command `refresh-database` will rollback all migrations, migrate the database and seed the data.

 Note: all data will be lost from the database.